-This Compare and Contrast Standards-Based Reading Assessment set for 5th grade includes both print and digital formats (in self-grading Google Forms) to give you valuable information to help drive instruction.
+This FREE Compare and Contrast Standards-Based Reading Assessment set for 5th grade includes both print and digital formats (in self-grading Google Forms) to give you valuable information to help drive instruction.
 The three reading assessments ask students to compare and contrast the themes and story elements of folktales and stories using details from the text.

 These assessments are perfect if you’re looking to add consistent grades to your traditional grade book or are looking for assessments that match your standards-based grading report card.

 Besides using them as formative and summative assessments to help you progress monitor reading comprehension, they can also be used for guided reading, independent practice, reading intervention, reading centers, spiral review, or test prep.

 Bonus: ALL 3 passages (not questions) in Google Slides to help you differentiate

 SAVE MORE and GET MORE with the Reading Assessment FICTION BUNDLE for 5th Grade!!!
 (Click Here) This Bundle includes 10 sets of FICTION Assessments (for a total of 30 assessments) that are aligned to 5th grade Reading Standards!